31-Year-Old Linebacker – Free Agent

 Jameel McClain Contract Information:

-Signed with the Giants in March of 2014.
+Released by the Giants in September of 2015.

 To instantly reveal our fantasy analysis of every player – including Jameel McClain – simply subscribe now.